-The Fellowship application period is open from January until Mid- March for a September program start.
+The Fellowship application period is open from January until mid-March for a September program start.
 Top candidates are then interviewed in the island or coastal host communities by key contacts who will be working with the Fellow.
 On-island/coastal interviews are required.
-Applicants must be a U.S. citizen of Lawful Permanent Resident.
+Applicants must be a U.S. citizen or Lawful Permanent Resident.

 - Recent completion of a baccalaureate or graduate degree (within five years)

-- Demonstrated interest and experience in a field relevant to the placement sites, such as community service, community planning, natural-resource planning, GIS mapping, educational outreach, etc.
+- Demonstrated interest and experience in a field such as community service, community planning, natural-resource planning, GIS mapping, educational outreach, etc.

 - A strong service ethic